msg-systems/msg-fonts/README.md

   the font weights were "shifted down": the original light weight became the normal weight and similar for the other weights.

+- The distinction between the two sets Corporate Identity (CI) and Corporate Specialty (CS) was made to indicate that the fonts in the CI set are intended for regular use while those in the CS set are really "special" and hence should be used only in exceptional cases only.

 - The "msg CS Note" font family actually uses the font family Kalam twice: once for the regular style and once again for the italic style.
 The reason is that there is no suitable script font which includes both